flaf/miscellaneous/puppet4-mod/network/README.md

 ```

 **Warning:** these calls above will probably fail if used
-verbatim because of the choice concerning the data binding.
+verbatim because of the choice concerning the data binding
+for this module.
 See below for more details.

 The `restart` parameter is a boolean.
 If the value